sidney-eliot/3d-artists-handbook/content/model-creation/workflow-between-zbrush-and-blender.md

 Here are some important things to understand about ZBrush, before using GoZ to prevent costly mistakes.
 I condensed this as much as possible, for more in depth on ZBrush look at the [[zbrush-specific|ZBrush page]].
 ### General
-**Ngons**<br>Ngons [[glossary#]] can't ever exist in ZBrush, it can only use triangles and quads.
+**Ngons**<br>Ngons can't ever exist in ZBrush, it can only use triangles and quads.
 If you ever import meshes with Ngons, ZBrush will automatically cut the Ngon into triangles and quads.
-As the way ZBrush decides to cut the Ngon can sometimes be undesired, it can make sense to have them cut in your modeling software before sending it to ZBrush.
+As the way ZBrush decides to cut the Ngon can sometimes be undesired, it's a good idea to cut them in your modeling software before sending it to ZBrush (Most software have tools for finding Ngons).
 ### Units & Size
 **About Units**<br>ZBrush works with their own generic unit system, which is called units.
 It's important that the entire model is always around the size of **2 units cubed** (XYZ size).
 Staying close to this size helps brushes, operations and DynaMesh to work properly.
 Don't be too specific about this, 5 units are still fine.